La Perouse Bay

 La Perouse Bay, Maui

 The bay is protected from strong currents, but during periods of storms and heavy surf, the water inside the coves can become very turbulent.
 La Perouse Bay is known for being a great snorkeling location, but not the bay itself (which has poor visibility), but the small coves along the northern end of the bay in the nature reserve.
-However, the majority of the Ahihi Kinau Natural Area Reserve is currently closed to the public until July 31, 2016 (see map of closed area).
 The Department of Land and Natural Resources (DLNR) decided to temporarily close the area to let the ecosystem recover from overuse.
 This includes the popular snorkeling coves to the north of La Perouse Bay, known as Kalaeloa (Aquarium) and Mokuha (Fishbowl).

 An alternative snorkeling location that remains open is Moanakala, locally known as Dumps, named after a rubbish dump that used to be located here.
 This place also offers somewhat easier access to the water (the entire area around La Perouse Bay is covered with sharp lava rocks).
 Dumps is located in the northern portion of the reserve, just south of Ahihi Cove.
 (After passing Ahihi Cove, go up the hill, where you'll find a rough parking lot on the right.
 From here it's a 5-minute walk to the ocean.)
 The snorkeling at Dumps is not suitable for beginners because the winds can be strong here and they make the ocean choppy.
 The area also gets occasional strong currents.
 Access to the northern portion of the reserve is allowed between 5:30 am to 7:30 pm daily.